EMCMS/emcms/people/primary-investigator.md

 ---

-**Dr Samanipour**, currently, is an assistant professor of intelligent interpretation of spectral data at [Van't Hoff Institute for Molecular Science (HIMS)](https://hims.uva.nl/), University of Amsterdam.
+**Dr Samanipour**, currently, is an associate professor of intelligent interpretation of spectral data at [Van't Hoff Institute for Molecular Science (HIMS)](https://hims.uva.nl/), University of Amsterdam.
 He is also a member of [UvA Data Science Center (UvS-DSC)](https://dsc.uva.nl/), which is a multidisciplinary hub for the application of data science in other disciplines.
 Additionally, he is an honorary Associate Professor at The [Queensland Alliance for Environmental Health Sciences (QAEHS)](https://qaehs.centre.uq.edu.au/profile/1496/saer-samanipour) of the University of Queensland, Australia (UQ).

 His main research interest is the development of data driven tools for unraveling the complexity of human exposome.
 For more information, please contact him via [s.samanipour@uva.nl](s.samanipour@uva.nl)